fen-lowcode/My-Notes/Computer Networking/HTTP Protocol.md

 **The Hypertext Transfer Protocol (HTTP)** is the [[Network Protocol]] programs use to communicate over the World Wide Web.
 There are many applications of HTTP, but HTTP is most famous for two-way conversation between web browsers and web servers.

 ---
+#### **HTTP: The Internet’s Multimedia Courier**

 Billions of JPEG images, HTML pages, text files, MPEG movies, WAV audio files, Java applets, and more cruise through the Internet each and every day.

 HTTP moves the bulk of this information quickly, conveniently, and reliably from web servers all around the world to web browsers on people’s desktops.